 Communication to brokers

-KINFO partners with TradeIt for communication between the backend and your broker.
-The communication between the KINFO platform and TradeIt and from TradeIt to your broker is encrypted using the same strong encryption technology as the communication between your browser or app and the KINFO backend.
+KINFO partners with Plaid for communication between the backend and your broker.
+The communication between the Kinfo platform and Plaid and from Plaid to your broker is encrypted using the same strong encryption technology as the communication between your browser or app and the Kinfo backend.

 Encryption of passwords